cjdbarlow/Part-One/insulins.md

 # Insulins {#id}

-Insulins are synthetic polypeptide hormones with a similar mechanism of action and pharmacodynamics of endogenous insulin.
+Insulins are synthetic polypeptide hormones.
+They:
+* Have a similar mechanism of action and pharmacodynamics of endogenous insulin
+* One unit of insulin is defined as the amount required to make a previously healthy 2kg rabbit hypoglycaemic

 ##Types of Insulin
 Different insulins are categorised by their time of **onset**, **peak**, and **duration**, and are classified as either: